 Maintenance of properties is carried out in a number of ways:

 This is when a problem arises which needs fixing.
 This might be an emergency or more routine.
-Section 4 of the Handbook details the responsibilities of the Society and those of the resident – together with advice on how to report a repair and the 24-hour emergency service.
+The Residents’ Handbook details the responsibilities of the Society and those of the resident – together with advice on how to report a repair and the 24-hour emergency service.

 It is essential that properties are maintained to a high standard.
 Refurbishment of kitchens and bathrooms, re-laying of driveways and replacement of windows and doors fall into this category.
 The Society goes beyond the Decent Homes Standard for all our properties.
 Regular surveys are undertaken, which help us decide which properties should be included in our annual maintenance programme.